 How Are Organs Matched to a Transplant Candidate?

 It is illegal for people to buy or sell organs in the United States.
-Organs are matched to transplant candidates by a complex point system devised by the United Network for Organ Sharing (UNOS) that considers blood type, time spent on a waiting list, medical urgency, and other factors.
+Organs are matched to transplant candidates by a complex point system devised by the United Network for Organ Sharing (UNOS) that considers blood and tissue type, time spent on a waiting list, medical urgency, and other factors.
 Transplant candidates are assigned a status starting with the most ill, then are reorganized based on the other classifications.

 Who Are the Transplant Recipients?

 Candidates for organ transplant are carefully screened by their local doctors and often a transplant team before their names are submitted for transplant surgery.
 Timing is important.
-The sooner a person gets the new organ, the better their chances are at having a successful transplant.
+The sooner a person gets the new organ, the better the chances are at having a successful transplant.
 Many health plans ask organ transplant candidates if they are well enough to wait for their organ at a motel or hotel near a registered United States transplant center.
 Because this often involves temporary relocation, some health plans also pay the travel expenses of a family member.Since so many factors must be coordinated, many health plans assign a case worker to organ transplant candidates.
 Treatment often includes psychological and spiritual counseling for the entire family prior to the transplant, and then follow-up reminders about diet, exercise, lifestyle, and medications after the surgery.
-Any organ transplant requires life-long doses of anti-rejection medications that have a number of side effects.If you or someone you know needs a transplant, it is very important to know all aspects of what is involved.
+Any organ transplant requires life-long doses of anti-rejection medications that have a number of side effects.If you or someone you know needs a transplant, it is important to know all aspects of what is involved.
 Take some time to research the ins and outs of organ transplantation.